MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 To open the tools panel, in the **Activity Bar**, select the **Microsoft Edge Tools** icon.

-The Microsoft Edge Tools extension for Visual Studio Code allows you to launch an instance of Edge or generate a `launch.json` file to automate the debugging workflow.
+The Microsoft Edge DevTools extension lets you easily launch an instance of Edge or generate a `launch.json` file to automate the debugging workflow.

 :::image type="complex" source="./media/edge-devtools-for-vscode-extension-icon.png" alt-text="Microsoft Edge DevTools for Visual Studio Code extension" lightbox="./media/edge-devtools-for-vscode-extension-icon.png":::
    Microsoft Edge DevTools for Visual Studio Code extension
 :::image-end:::

-Selecting **Launch Instance** opens a browser window and the Edge developer tools in Visual Studio Code.
+Selecting **Launch Instance** opens a browser window and the Microsoft Edge DevTools in Visual Studio Code.

 :::image type="complex" source="./media/edge-devtools-for-vscode-launch-instance.png" alt-text="Select Launch Instance to open the browser in Visual Studio Code" lightbox="./media/edge-devtools-for-vscode-launch-instance.png":::
    Select **Launch Instance** to open the browser in Visual Studio Code
 :::image-end:::

-Use the Developer Tools extension in VS Code to inspect an HTML Element in Microsoft Edge.
+Use the Microsoft Edge DevTools extension in Visual Studio Code to inspect an HTML Element in Microsoft Edge.
 For example, select **Success!** In the browser and notice that the Elements tool opens with the HTML highlighted.

 :::image type="complex" source="./media/edge-devtools-for-vscode-elements.png" alt-text="Elements tool with HTML highlighted" lightbox="./media/edge-devtools-for-vscode-elements.png":::
    The **Elements** tool with HTML highlighted